AasmundN/robot-car/README.md

 > **_Motor rotations:_** Because of the 75:1 gear ratio in the motor every 75th motor rotation corresponds to one rotation of the wheel.

 **Calibrating**

 -  To calibrate the gyroscope use the member function `calibrateGyro`.
 This accepts an unsigned integer indicating the precision of the calibration.
 This value may typically be in the range of _1024_ to _4096_, although a higher number leads to better precision. **The car must be completely still when calibrating**.
 The buzzer will sound when calibration is done.

 ```cpp
 // calibrate gyro with 2048 as precision
 car.calibrateGyro(2048);
 ```

 -  To calibrate the line sensors use the member function `calibrateLine`.
-This accepts a helper `BLACK` or `WHITE` indicating whether the car should read a dark line on a light background or the opposite.
-The car must be placed on a line when calibrating.
+This accepts a helper `BLACK` or `WHITE` indicating whether the car should read a dark line on a light background or the opposite. **The car must be placed on a line when calibrating**.
 The buzzer will sound when calibration is done.

 ```cpp
 // follow dark line